allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 ```javascript
 confirmButtonClicked(endDateEditDialogWrapper);
 ```
-I will left the body of the method to the reader :)
+I will leave the method body as an exercise for the reader :)

 After writing the comments and suggestions to the `given` and `when` sections, I reviewed the `then` section.
 It looked like this: